digi4care/openbao-vault/README.md

 1. **Root Token**: Full system access, should only be used for initial setup and emergencies
 2. **Admin Users**: Global administrators who can manage the entire system
-3. **Operator Users**: Client-specific operators who can only manage their assigned client's secrets
+3. **Operator Users**: Service-specific operators who can only manage their assigned service's secrets

 This follows the principle of least privilege - users only get access to what they need to perform their specific tasks.